Our Contact Centre is currently extremely busy. Please see our latest coronavirus FAQs and information for guests before contacting us.

 Browse through our carefully selected dog-friendly cottages in Dorset, and get ready to discover the miles of dramatic Jurassic coastline, the tranquillity of the scenic countryside, and everything else this beautiful county has to offer.
 With so much space to run free and so many great places to go for walks, not forgetting the pet-friendly pubs on offer, Dorset is a great destination for dog-friendly holidays.
 Our dog-friendly cottages in Dorset place you in the heart of this captivating county, and many have easy access to miles of footpaths which you can explore with your canine best friend.
 For woodland adventures, set off from one of our pet-friendly cottages in Dorset and head to Wareham Forest or if your pup has a head for heights, treat them to the views from the summit of Golden Cap, the highest point on the south coast.

 If you’re staying in one of our dog-friendly cottages to rent in Dorset with a four-legged friend who likes to feel the sand beneath their paws, then a run along one of the county’s pet-friendly beaches is a must – Chesil Beach, Durdle Door, Man O’War, and Bowleaze Cove are all top choices.
 We’ve got a great range of dog-friendly breaks on the Dorset coast which put you within strolling distance of some of these golden stretches of sand.
 You’ll also find our dog-friendly self-catering accommodation amongst some of the county’s most dog-friendly towns, including Bournemouth, Poole, Weymouth, Swanage and Bridport, where there’s plenty of opportunities for shopping and sightseeing.
 Dog-friendly Dorset has an abundance of attractions to enjoy with your pet too, such as Maiden Castle, Corfe Castle, Swanage Railway and Beaminster Museum.
 Set tails wagging with a self-catering cottage holiday in Dorset.
 Many of our pet-friendly cottages have enclosed gardens, making your holiday home a stress-free haven where the whole family can relax and enjoy themselves.
-For something a little dfferent, try one of our dog-friendly lodges or log cabins.
+For something a little dfferent, try one of our dog-friendly lodges or log cabins, or indulge in the ultimate luxury with our dog-friendly Dorset cottages with hot tubs.

 Bridport - Burton Bradstock - Charmouth - Corfe Castle - Lulworth - Lyme Regis - Seatown - Studland Bay - Swanage - Weymouth